Posts tagged hole assignments

 $768,000

 In general, golfers tend to represent an affluent, influential demographic.
 Its participants report higher household and discretionary income (more than double the national average) and thus a higher capacity to give.
-Younger golfers are also increasingly taking up the sport.
-In fact, over half of American golfers are between the ages of 25 and 55, the age demographic with the most spending power.
+Younger golfers are also increasingly taking up the sport, with more on-course golfers between the ages of 18 and 34 than any other segment.

 When golfers tap into their personal and professional networks to field a team (particularly in tournaments with a scramble format that allows for a wider range of skill levels), it instantly broadens your prospective donor base and exposes new people to your mission.
 What’s more, your tournament’s sponsors give your development and major gift teams an “in” to potential high-capacity donors and corporate partners.
 Indeed, golf presents an opportunity to connect with new sponsors and supporters through a sport that people want to play.
 There’s never been a better time to get in front of golfers and sponsors eager to support golf events.